Middle Tennessee Sports Network

-MTSN celebrated its fifth anniversary in 2014.
+MTSN celebrated its fifth anniversary in 2014, and will celebrate its tenth on February 11, 2019.
 The Tennessee Internet Broadcasting Company is a spin-off of MTSN.

 Michael Hackney has lived his entire life in Nashville.
 A 2003 graduate of John Overton High School, Hackney's broadcasting career began at Middle Tennessee State University, where he was a sports anchor for newscasts on the student-run TV station, MTTV (now MT10), from the Fall of 2003 to the Fall of 2007.
 Hackney graduated from MTSU in August of 2008 with a Bachelor's Degree in Electronic Media Communications-Journalism, and a minor in Linguistic Studies (it was the only minor that the two Italian classes he took counted towards).
 In the Spring of 2008, Hackney was an intern in the sports department at FOX 17.